 The list of missing information will be empty in most cases because MySQL for Excel manages orphaned connection information for you.
 If you see items in the Manage Import/Edit Connections Information dialog, it means that you should remove connection information as described in this section.

-(selects for deletion) of books that you have not accessed for
+the check box of each book you have not accessed for

 n days, where